Estimated reading time: 8 minutes

 - Enter the genuine amounts from your receipts into your tax return.

-If you work or have recently worked overseas, talk to a tax agent to make sure you your Australian tax returns are up to date.
+If you work or have recently worked overseas, talk to a tax agent to make sure your Australian tax returns are up to date.
 It will keep you out of trouble and help you avoid large, ‘late’ tax payments down the track.

 Foreign income includes: